background

 Why This Stack Works Together

 The synergy between Rails, Inertia, and Svelte provides a robust approach to addressing several common challenges in modern web development.
-This combination is designed to leverage the strengths of each technology, resulting in a cohesive and efficient development experience:
+This combination highlights the strengths of each technology - meaning you work with both of them instead of feeling like you’re working against them.
+The end result?
+A cohesive and efficient development experience:

 To illustrate, consider a scenario where we developed an internal dashboard for project management.
 Rails was responsible for robust data persistence and intricate business logic.
 Inertia seamlessly managed page transitions and data flow between the server and client, ensuring a single-page application feel.
 Svelte, in turn, rendered highly interactive components such as dynamic filters, real-time charts, and editable tables.
 This integrated setup allowed our team to iterate rapidly on features while maintaining a clear separation of concerns and an organized codebase.